 As we all know, it takes money to live on this earth.
 Going into all the world to preach the gospel takes money.
 Feeding the poor takes money.
 Supporting the widows and orphans takes money.
 These are all things the Lord instructed us to do and since He provides all of our needs, it figures He has a way to make that happen.
 One of these ways is through creative ideas and witty inventions.
 What will yours be?

-2019 is going to be a year of God showing up with signs and wonders.
+This is a time of God showing up with signs and wonders.

 Have you ever wondered "who thought of that?" or "how did someone come up with that idea?".
 Those inventions and ideas are wonders, God-given wonders, even if the creator doesn't acknowledge them as such.
 I believe God is opening up hidden treasures and releasing creative ideas and witty inventions this year.
 Keep your eyes open and ears tuned for these, write them down as they come to you and pray over them.
 Ask for His strategies to implement them.
 Who knows, you may have an idea for the next hit snack food and in 100 years they will be wondering how you thought of that!